yshalsager/digital-garden/content/en/notes/programming/CSS Layouts Float and Position.md

 ### The Box Model Fix

-- This [](CSS%20Layouts%20Float%20and%20Position#box-sizing%20border-box) is often referred to as the box model fix.
+- This [CSS Layouts Float and Position#box-sizing border-box](CSS%20Layouts%20Float%20and%20Position#box-sizing%20border-box.md) is often referred to as the box model fix.
 - To use this fix, add this CSS code snippet to all of your projects.
 - More Resources: [1](https://www.paulirish.com/2012/box-sizing-border-box-ftw/), [2](https://css-tricks.com/inheriting-box-sizing-probably-slightly-better-best-practice/).